It’s an undisputable fact that our mind plays tricks on us.

 Specifically, I would encourage you to consider that you’re already, and in fact you’ve always been, complete.
 That you’re, essentially, a unique manifestation of All That Is.

-The problem is you don’t recognize that because you’ve been carrying with you a very distorted mental image of who you truly are.
+The problem is you don’t recognise that because you’ve been carrying with you a very distorted mental image of who you truly are.
 But, please, bear with me and try to accept this as a possibility.

 Besides, chances are that deep inside of you, you occasionally hear a little voice verifying this very truth: you’re special, because you’re a genuine, unsurpassed and unrepeatable way of the Universe becoming conscious.